Recent TweetsTweets by @mikedevries_art

 What is your deposit requirement?
 Do you charge by the hour or by the piece?

-I require a $250 deposit to solidify your appointment.
-If the tattoo is big and needs multiple sessions, the deposit goes towards your last appointment.
+I require a $300 deposit to solidify your appointment.
+If the tattoo is big and needs multiple sessions, the deposit goes towards your last appointment, if we get it done in one day it goes towards the finished piece for that day.
 If for any reason you need to reschedule your appointment I need at least 48 hours notice, then we'll reschedule you onto another day and you will not lose your deposit.
 Deposits are also non-refundable, but if you need to move your appointment just give me a couple days notice and we'll move you and you won't lose your deposit.
 I charge by the hour and could give you a ball bark figure on time once I know what we are doing, the size, color or a black and grey tattoo, etc. If you would like to get tattooed and find out more info click the contact link and please fill out the form and we'll go from there.

 How long does a portrait usually take?

 On average, a portrait in color could take between 3-6 hours depending on size, placement on the body, and how detailed the image is.
 In black and grey, a portrait could take anywhere between 2-5 hours, also depending on those factors; and obviously, if the tattoo is really big it could take longer.
 These estimates are based on an average size, around 4 x 6 inches, give or take a little.
 I could give you a closer estimate of time after I see the picture and know size and placement.

 Can I get you to draw a tattoo for me even if you don't tattoo it yourself?
 Do you sell stencils?